vprnet/podcast-directory/README.md

 This is iteration one of VPR's podcast directory.
 We're thinking about this project as both a resource and a discovery tool.
 We know there are tons of podcasts Vermonters enjoy.
 We want to showcase them and share them.

 ## Get Involved

 We also want your help.
 If you're a Vermonter and you host a podcast, get in touch.
 If you're a Vermonter and you have a favorite local podcast, get in touch.
-If you're a developer and you think you can do this much better than I can, pull request accepted.
-Welcome to public media, folks.
+If you're a developer and you think you can do this much better than we can, pull request accepted.
+This is public media, folks.

-My name is Sara, and I'm in charge of all things code on this project.
-There's a whole digital team alongside me here, but chances are that if you're finding out about it through the GitHub repo, I'm the person you'll want to get in touch with.

-So, reach out!
-I'm at [@sarambsimon](http://twitter.com/sarambsimon).

 ## Notes on the Project

 This project started with VPR's [Live From the Fort](http://www.vpr.net/apps/live-from-the-fort/) as a template.
 Vermonters love to recycle.

-The steps to get set up are here:
+### One-time set-up work:

 1. Make sure you have Python 2.7 installed.
 1. Clone the repo locally. `git clone git@github.com:vprnet/podcast-directory.git`
 1. [Install `pip`](https://pip.pypa.io/en/latest/installing.html)
 1. Install virtualenv. `pip install virtualenv`
+1. Create a virtual environment for the app. `virtualenv venv`
+1. Install the app requirements. `pip install -r requirements.txt`
+1. Duplicate `_config.py` as `config.py`, which will be your private, git-ignored file of keys.
+1. Grab the secret `podcast-access.json` file from someone on the VPR team.

+### Regular Updates, start here:

 1. Change into the project directory. `cd podcast-directory`
-1. Create a virtual environment for the app. `virtualenv venv`
 1. Enter the virtual environment. `source venv/bin/activate`
-1. Install the app requirements. `pip install -r requirements.txt`
-1. To run locally, just hit a quick	`python app/index.py` and head to `127.0.0.1:5000`, but know that it will all be broken until you follow the Google Spreadsheet steps below.
+1. To run locally, just hit a quick	`python app/index.py` and head to `127.0.0.1:5000`

+### Pushing to production:

+This project runs on a cron job in Webfaction.
+The cron is currently set to run three times a day, pushing up to Amazon S3.
+To update the production code, SSH into our Webfaction server and update changes to the production code.

 ## Notes on Interacting with Google Spreadsheets